 We also have come across some campgrounds that “close up” at night – meaning you can’t leave the campground without waking the camp host to unlock the gate.
 We learned early on that this is something to look for when camping with our 5-month-old baby at a state park in North Carolina.
 In our experience, it’s very rare to find this, but it could be something you want to look out for.

 5. Types of Camping

 How to choose a campground for tent camping can be different than for RVs.
-Tent camper may not be comfortable surrounded by big RVs and campers.
+A tent camper may not be comfortable surrounded by big RVs and campers.
 You may want to avoid campgrounds described as camping resorts or RV campgrounds.

 If camping or glamping is the type of camping you’re looking for, then consider camping “resorts”.
 Anyone seeking a primitive camping experience will want to avoid these campgrounds.

 6. Cost of a Stay at the Campground

 The more amenities, the higher the cost – generally.
 The costs to cover those amenities – like pools, playgrounds, and showers – are often built into the cost of the campsite.
 Sometimes, however, there is a “resort fee” added per person, per day.
 If you’re not planning on using the amenities, you may want to move on to other campgrounds.